 How Long After a Bankruptcy Can I Buy a House?

-Buying a home after a bankruptcy depends on many factors including credit score, personal history, employment history and much more.
+Buying a home after bankruptcy depends on many factors, including credit score, personal history, employment history, and much more.
 Speaking to your lender would be what I would recommend.
 They will be able to look at your current finances and come up with a plan of action.
+If you would like more information about this topic or need a referral to a good lender in San Diego, let us know.
+We have several great lenders we have worked with throughout the years.
+We are happy to give you their contact information.